Welcome from the Program Coordinator

 Instruction on the design process is fully integrated throughout the curriculum to foster the depth of understanding and self-confidence that students will need to think creatively and become productive engineers.
 The curriculum is based on the fundamental concept that students can best develop their creative skills through a series of progressively more demanding design experiences leading up to a major, comprehensive senior-level complex engineering design project.

-Students in the CE program earn a Bachelor of Engineering in Civil Engineering degree.
+Students in the CE program earn a Bachelor of Engineering (B.E.) in Civil Engineering degree.
 Graduates are prepared for advanced studies at the master's and doctoral levels in engineering, or for employment in the engineering profession.

 The CE program offers the atmosphere of a small school in maintaining a close contact between faculty and students.
 Faculty members and staff serve as academic advisors and are engaged in all phases of instruction from freshman to graduation.
 All facilities of the CE program are located within Moser Hall.
 The program maintains laboratories for strength of materials, concrete testing, soil mechanics, surveying, environmental engineering, and fluid mechanics.
 A wide variety of equipment is available in these laboratories to support both teaching and research activities.